 Sahastradhara:

-At just 6 kilometers down the line from Maheshwar town is an interesting place called Sahastradhara where the Narmada river splits into a thousand streams due to a rock bed formed by volcanic eruptions.
+At just 6 kilometers down the line from Maheshwar town, there is an interesting place- Sahastradhara, where the Narmada river splits into a thousand streams due to a rock bed.

 Early one morning, my colleagues took me to this place.
 Watching the sun rise in the horizon over Narmada was a surreal experience.
 Standing over a high platform on the rocky river bed, I felt like in another planet!